Build-A-Bear stores across Chicago area mobbed on 'Pay Your Age' day

+CHICAGO (WLS) --Parents and children mobbed Build-A-Bear stores in Chicago and across the country Thursday after the company offered a "Pay Your Age" promotion, where customers could build their perfect stuffed pet for the same dollar amount as their age.
+The Navy Pier Build-A-Bear location closed just after 6:30 p.m., having run out of stock.

-CHICAGO (WLS) --Approach any Build-a-Bear store in the Chicago area and you would see hundreds of parents and children lined up stroller to stroller, some smiling and others with tears in their eyes.
+Approach any Build-A-Bear store in the Chicago area and you saw hundreds of parents and children lined up stroller to stroller, some smiling and others with tears in their eyes.

-This was the scene outside of Build-a-Bear stores across the country and around the world Thursday in response to a "Pay Your Age" promotion the retailer offered, where customers could score their perfect stuffed pet for the same dollar amount as their age.
+The scene repeated itself outside of Build-A-Bear stores across the country and around the world Thursday.
 The one-day promotion was intended to kick off the company's "Count your Candles" birthday program.

-According to customers, there were so many parents and children in line at Build-a-Bear's Navy Pier location by 10:30 a.m. that the line had to be cut off.
+According to customers, there were so many parents and children in line at Build-A-Bear's Navy Pier location by 10:30 a.m. that the line had to be cut off.
 Several stores in the Chicago area had signs posted saying lines were closed "per local authorities (...) due to crowds and safety concerns."

 Latasha Burgess tried visiting two downtown locations.